 James Madison Fellow

-Project description: I am the James Madison Fellow at the Center for Freedom and Western Civilization.
-This summer I was tasked with writing an original research thesis concerning the political theory behind America's Founding Fathers, in particular that of Alexander Hamilton.
-My thesis will focus on the theoretical and religious aspects of Hamilton and the ebbs and flows of both of these sides throughout Hamilton's life and writings.
-In addition, I will be attending a conference at the CEVRO Institute in Prague, Czech Republic to study classical liberalism with students and faculty from around the world.
+Jake was tasked with writing an original research thesis concerning the political theory behind America's Founding Fathers, in particular that of Alexander Hamilton.
+His thesis focused on the theoretical and religious aspects of Hamilton and the ebbs and flows of both of these sides throughout Hamilton's life and writings.
+Jake also attended a conference at the CEVRO Institute in Prague, Czech Republic to study classical liberalism with students and faculty from around the world.

-Project description: Through this fellowship, I hope to explore the effects of a liberal education and a peaceful society.
-Via the theories/philosophies of classic philosophers (such as Aristotle and Cicero) as well as those of classical modern philosophers (Jean-Jacques Rousseau and John Locke), I hope to come to a conclusion on the best means of educating a society to create the most effective citizens for a democracy.
+Through this fellowship, Jenny explored the effects of a liberal education and a peaceful society.
+Via the theories/philosophies of classic philosophers (such as Aristotle and Cicero) as well as those of classical modern philosophers (Jean-Jacques Rousseau and John Locke), Jenny sought a conclusion on the best means of educating a society to create the most effective citizens for a democracy.